28add11/tt07_qoa_decode/docs/info.md

 |   1    |        |        |        |        |        |        |   0    |

 Once you send that instruction, the next two bytes sent by the chip will be the decoded sample, MSB first.
 While you are reciving the sample, you can send any data, but it will be ignored.
+The chip will send gibberish data when the instruction is not used.

 ## External hardware